ZestyTechnology/zesty-docs/docs/nimble_dual/tuning.rst

 Up to you and what your situation and printer needs.
 By playing with these settings you can fine tune the whole retraction process.
 Do try and keep the settings for both steppers the same.

+You are now ready to start using the Dual Nimble, so go to the :doc:`Using the Dual Nimble<./using>` page or click Next.

 Troubleshooting
 ---------------